-Recommended translation: Democracy in America, ed. and trans.
-Harvey C. Mansfield and Delba Winthrop (Chicago: University of Chicago Press, 2000).
+Recommended translation: Tocqueville, Alexis de.
+Democracy in America.
+Edited and translated by Harvey C. Mansfield and Delba Winthrop.
+Chicago: University of Chicago Press, 2000.
 Volume I originally published in 1835.
 Volume II originally published in 1840.

 Excerpt: